ritammondal2004/Sharpe-Ratio-optimization-in-stock-market/README.md

 In simple terms, the Sharpe Ratio tells you how much return you're getting for every unit of risk you take.
 It compares your investment returns to a risk-free asset like a fi xed deposit or government bond, and then adjusts that return based on the volatility (or uncertainty) of the investment.

 A **higher Sharpe Ratio** means you're getting better **risk-adjusted returns**, which is a good sign — but it also means the investment might be more volatile.
 So if you're targeting higher returns, you also have to be ready to handle bigger ups and downs.
-The Sharpe ratio's numerator is the difference expected returns over time between realized and a benchmark such as the [risk-free rate of return](https://www.investopedia.com/terms/r/risk-freerate.asp) or the performance of a particular investment category.
+The sharpe ratio's numerator is the difference expected returns over time between realized and a benchmark such as the [risk-free rate of return](https://www.investopedia.com/terms/r/risk-freerate.asp) or the performance of a particular investment category.
 Its denominator is the standard deviation of returns over the same period of time, a measure of volatility and risk.
-For investors and fund managers, the Sharpe Ratio acts like a performance fi lter — helping them decide which funds are truly delivering value without blindly chasing returns that come with too much risk.
-It’s especially useful when comparing funds or choosing the most effi cient mix of assets in a portfolio.
+For investors and fund managers, the Sharpe Ratio acts like a performance filter — helping them decide which funds are truly delivering value without blindly chasing returns that come with too much risk.
+It’s especially useful when comparing funds or choosing the most efficient mix of assets in a portfolio.
-The objective function for optimization was defi ned as the negative Sharpe Ratio since [scipy.optimize.minimize()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) minimizes functions by default.
+The objective function for optimization was defined as the negative Sharpe Ratio since [scipy.optimize.minimize()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) minimizes functions by default.

 ## 🔍 Literature Review
 Rooted in **Modern Portfolio Theory (MPT)** by Harry Markowitz.
 It relies on mean-variance optimization—essentially balancing average returns against volatility.
 This work integrates extensions like:
 - ESG considerations
 - Liquidity constraints
 - Sector allocation caps

-We bridge theory and practice by enhancing the mean-variance model to align with fund manager behavior and sustainability requirements.
+Through bridge theory and practice by enhancing the mean-variance model to align with fund manager behavior and sustainability requirements.

 ---

 ## 🎯 Objective
 To allocate weights to a set of stocks such that the portfolio achieves:
 - Maximum Sharpe Ratio or maximize net return per unit of risk taken
 - Subject to constraints on sector bounds, volatility, ESG scores, and liquidity